GoogleCloudPlatform/backlogged-pinball-backend/sample-code/javascript/README.md

 Feel free to make changes and deploy it to the sample project that is already receiving Pub/Sub events

+A codelab to guide you is available at https://storage.googleapis.com/pinball-codelab/index.html

 ## Deployment instructions
 From this directory, run the following command:
 ```